-Yocum Ridge Trail is a 20.2 mile out and back trail located near Rhododendron, OR.
+Yocum Ridge Trail is a 20.2 mile out and back trail located near Rhododendron, Oregon.
 The trail is only recommended for very experienced adventurers and primarily used for hiking.

 Great views.
 But you will need your big boy pants to get to this point.
 It's very uphill and you will need plants of water and/or a filter.